Dionisio1013/Yelp-KPI-Metric/README.md

 **Preprocessing data**
 To use NLP techniques it's best to use NLP techniques generally to work with tokenized, cleaned, and standardized data.

-- Lowercased entire text
+- Removed all punctuations (regular expression)
-- Removed stop words
+- Lowercased entire text (method)
-- Removed all punctuations
+- Removed stop words (nltk + for loop)
-- Tokenizing (splitting each word of a sentence into its own token)
+- Tokenizing (splitting each word of a sentence into it's own token)
 - Part of speech

 **Feature Engineering**